 Colonial Park – Somerset

-There’s so much to do in this busy, well-maintained park, including a recently renovated playground, flourishing gardens, fishing, a putting course, a dog area and paddleboating on Powder Mill Pond.
-Paddleboats are rented for $8 for a half-hour, and for those with disabilities, hand operated pedals are an option.
+There’s so much to do in this busy, well-maintained park, including a recently renovated playground, flourishing gardens, fishing, a putting course, a dog area, and paddleboating on Powder Mill Pond.
+Paddleboats are rented for $10 for a half-hour ($13 if you opt for a duck-shaped boat), and for those with disabilities, hand operated pedals are an option.
 The almost-square-mile park has so much to offer, so pack a picnic lunch and explore.

 Echo Lake Park – Mountainside

 You’ll see a lot of green when you visit this Union County tree-lined oasis, which houses a pond for both fishing and boating.
-Take in the park’s views from the paddleboats, for a fee of $10 for an hour.
+Take in the park’s views from the paddleboats, for a fee of $10/hour.
 Plan to spend some time at the park, which is also complete with a snack bar, shady playground, walking paths and a popular dog area.
 In the summer, Echo Lake hosts weekly free concerts.

 Lewis Morris Park – Morris Township